-The primary mission of this Program is to create a more comfortable and calming atmosphere within the often-stressful environment of a hospital to provide a positive diversion for patients, visitors and staff.
+The primary mission of this Program is to create a more comfortable and calming atmosphere within the often-stressful environment of a Hospital to provide a positive diversion for patients, visitors and staff.
 Critically, this Program is based on existing research from the WHO that demonstrates the impact of art on healing.

 For artists who may not be familiar with ColourSpace, our model is predicated on helping artists share works that you’ve already created with the world.
-This Exhibition is not about asking artists to commission and submit new works for us; it’s about giving you an opportunity to share more stories about the artwork that you’ve created.
+This Exhibition is not about asking artists to commission and submitting new works for us; it’s about giving you an opportunity to share more stories about the artwork that you’ve already created.

 For artists, the exhibition is completely free and there are no fees involved for artists whose works are chosen for display.
 ColourSpace will look after the installation, insurance, display, and promotion of your artwork, and all your works will be displayed for sale, with ColourSpace handling all sales enquiries with a flat commission rate of 25% (i.e. you receive 75%).
 The only catch is that any works on display will need to remain on display for the full period of the 3 month exhibition.